AmpereComputing/openstack-kolla-ampere-aio-scripts/docs/README.md

 ### Kolla-Ansible Configuration

-Configuration is done via the included globals.yml file.
+Kolla-ansible configuration is done via the '/etc/kolla/globals.yml' file.
+The file contains options for tuning which OpenStack features and services are enabled during the deployment.

 The included Kolla globals.yml configuration file used to produce an OpenStack All-In-One.
 You will need to edit this file and change necessary information prior to the deploy process.